StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 .. _signature-protocol:

 =================================
-Downloading signature protocol 🆕
+Downloading Signature Protocol 🆕
 =================================

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

-The signature protocol gives you quick access to the compliance-relevant information about signers (e.g. who viewed the document or who signed when with which e-signature standard).
+The signature protocol gives you quick access to the compliance-relevant information about who viewed or signed the document with which e-signature standard.
 Instead of checking every single document for the information required by your compliance team, you can download a PDF and archive it together with the signed document.

 To download a signature protocol: